Marital Stability With Committed Couples: A Revealed Preference Analysis: Revealed Preferences

-The transfers cancel out because for every committed couple their partner is also in the path.
-That is, if $-t_{m_r}$ appears in the sum corresponding to the potential pair $(m_r,\sigma(m_{r+1}))$, then $+t_{m_r}$ appears in the sum corresponding to the potential pair $(m_{r-1},\sigma(m_{r}))$.
+Note that the transfers cancel out because for every agent (who isn't first or last) in the path their partner is also in the path.\footnote{ That is, if $-t_{m_r,\sigma(m_r)}$ appears in the sum corresponding to the potential pair $(m_r,\sigma(m_{r+1}))$, then $+t_{m_r,\sigma(m_r)}$ appears in the sum corresponding to the potential pair $(m_{r-1},\sigma(m_{r}))$. } Moreover, since the coalition is permissible, we know that the incoming transfer to the first agent and the outgoing transfer from the last agent are equal to each other: if the path is a cycle then the first and last vertex agents are matched to each other, otherwise both agents are non-committed and their transfers are equal to zero.

-{Given a dataset $\gD$, if the observed marriages are stable, there must exist feasible intrahousehold allocations within current marriages and individual prices such that if the sum of edge weights along any path of remarriages $P$ is strictly negative, it must not be permissible.} Definition \ref{def:PathMonotonicity} defines this condition formally as path monotonicity.
+Therefore, given a data set $\gD$, if the observed marriages are stable, there must exist feasible intrahousehold allocations and individual prices such that if the sum of edge weights along any path of remarriages $\rho$ is strictly negative, it must not be permissible.
+Definition \ref{def:PathMonotonicity} defines this condition formally as \emph{path monotonicity}.
 Clearly, path monotonicity is a necessary condition for rationalizability with core with transfers.
 Theorem \ref{thm:PathMonotonicity} states that it is also sufficient.